xiaoyao9184/Kettle-Project-Toolbox/cdc-to-rdb/README.md

-1. in group-table, the data will be sorted by table, if use 'sort_by_table_timestamp' all operations will be sorted by event time, so events of the same row will also be ordered. if in an batch, the same row has operated multiple times, it might be a performance issue.
+1. in group-table, the data will be sorted by table, if use 'sort_by_table_lsn' all operations will be sorted by event time, so events of the same row will also be ordered. if in an batch, the same row has operated multiple times, it might be a performance issue.